taj-ny/kwin-effects-forceblur/README.md

 sudo make install
 ```

+Remove the *build* directory when rebuilding the effect.

 # Usage
 > [!NOTE]
 > If the effect stops working after a system upgrade, you will need to rebuild it.